nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

   self:
     flexDirection: col
 ---
-# Technical Analysis of Tesla Odometer : Data Sources, Equations, and Findings

-## Introduction: Applying Technical Analysis to a Tesla Model Y
+## Applying Technical Analysis to a Tesla Model Y: Data Sources, Equations, and Findings

 With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step is to implement a rigorous technical analysis using real-world data sources from a subject vehicle: a 2020 Tesla Model Y.